Ever heard of Amway? It’s been a major player in the MLM scene for over 60 years, spanning the globe.

 There are 3 ways of how you can make money.

 Your earnings depend on how much you sell.
-Meaning you buy products from Amway and resell them for retail price.
+This means you buy products from Amway and resell them for retail price.
 The difference is your earnings.

 This is also called a performance bonus.